usnationalarchives/social-media-strategy/pages/goal3.md

         explore tactics like promoting hashtags on-site and in exhibit labels, provide screens that display geotagged images from visitors, and optimizing specific tools like Instagram, Twitter, Yelp, and more.
         </li>
       </ul>

+    <p><b>Action:</b> We work with staff from internal diversity groups to highlight a wider array of documents.
+As new records are digitized, we want to make these often-unknown stories more accessible.</p>